Ramtrap/mytimes2/README.md

 # mytimes2
 This is my README page for the MyTimes project from Week 4, Days 6 and 7.
 This is my attempt to re-create what I'd already created here, https://ramtrap.github.io/mytimes/.
 Hope this goes well!
 Added another line directly from GitHub.
+Now I'm adding another line from my text editor.